 "I am convinced that music and art elevate the human spirit and are a source of eternal inspiration."

-Born in Concepcion, Chile.
-She has studied with master teachers such as Robert Spano and Hugh Wolff at the American Academy of Conducting in Aspen, as well as participating in courses with maestros Marin Alsop, Kenneth Kiesler, Gustav Meier, Hans Graf, Larry Radcleff and Murry Sidlin.
-She has worked internationally as a conductor, violinist and educator and carries an academic background from the University of Michigan in the United States.
+Born in Concepción, Chile, she studied with famous maestros such as Robert Spano and Hugh Wolff at the American Academy of Conducting at Aspen, as well as in courses with Marin Alsop, Kenneth Kiesler, Gustav Meier, Hans Graf, Larry Radcleff and Murry Sidlin.
+She has worked internationally as conductor, violinist and educator with a bachelor and doctorate from the University of Michigan.

-Alejandra Urrutia is an artist of Fanjul & Ward.
+Alejandra Urrutia is a Fanjul & Ward artist.